JTayGang/MeowyUtils/SkyrimCompass/README.md

 ## KNOWN ISSUES
--MY NEGATIVE STATUSES DONT SHOW UP DURING COMBAT!!!
+- MY NEGATIVE STATUSES DONT SHOW UP DURING COMBAT!!!

   THIS IS A KNOWN MOODLES AND LOCI BUG.
 It only happens when using the single element status display for the player.
 TO FIX: Either use the split player status element OR Enable "Disable Moodles whilst in combat" AND "Disable in: Combat" checkboxes in Moodles and Loci respectively.